NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 [Send the following task scenario into the chat]

     You are curious about projects related to Central Park as it has come to your attention that there are several projects in the works.
 Locate a capital project in Central Park.

+    Follow-up Questions:
+    - Why did you select this project?

 [User has finished task.]